1/1st Btn 1914-1919

 Lt Col Riddell was promoted and left the Cambs on the 30th September and the new CO arrived to take command.
 He was Maj Saint, a pre-war Cambs officer who had served with the Battalion at various stages since its arrival in France.

 The Battalion was battered and weary after the operations in the Passchendaele offensive, in early October they were moved to a camp near Kruisstraat.
 Much of their time here was spent on railway construction in order to speed up the flow of supplies for the continuing offensive.
 They returned to the front on the 28th, initially in reserve but by the 31st they were in the font line around Tower Hamlets once again.
+A more detailed account of the Cambridgeshires' time from October to January 1918 can be found by clicking here.

 For nearly all of November the Battalion remained in the Menin Road - Tower Hamlets area of the Salient, either in the line or at camp.
 Conditions around the Menin Road were appalling and the trenches and shell holes were mostly flooded.
 The great offensive was fizzling out and the Salient was quietening down however shelling continued and several enemy night raids were beaten back.
 The biggest of these was on the 15th and several wounded enemy were taken prisoner.